chStaiger/surf-metadata-registry/Monitoring_on_dCache.md

 	Next we need to check the label which we will find in the `stat` under the section `labels`:
 	```
-	ada --tokenfile  test-macaroon-token.conf --stat <new name>.txt
+	ada --tokenfile  test-macaroon-token.conf --stat <filename>.txt
 	```
 	If our label appears in there, we need to update the location in CKAN.

 	**Channel output**
+	Two consequitive lines to monitor.
 	```
 	inotify  /pnfs/<path to>/TwentyThousandLeaguesUnderTheSea.txt  IN_MOVED_FROM  cookie:xuOcESo9Aoz80JuGW8gKxg
 	inotify  /pnfs/<path to>/Twenty_old.txt  IN_MOVED_TO  cookie:xuOcESo9Aoz80JuGW8gKxg
 	```

 3. **The file is deleted**

 	Listen to the `IN_DELETE` cue, check if this file was registered in CKAN.
 Since the file is gone, we cannot check the label, but we have to check if the location existed in CKAN and update the CKAN entry with a remark that the file no longer exists.

    **Channel output**
    ```